cmyuan6/clim680_project/index.md

 ## Summary and Future Work

 This project explores the relationship between ENSO phases (El Niño, La Niña, and Neutral) and global precipitation patterns using the University of Delaware precipitation dataset and the ENSO precipitation index.
 The analysis highlights ENSO's significant influence, especially in tropical and subtropical regions.
 During El Niño, precipitation increases in the eastern Pacific and along the western coast of South America, while Australia, Southeast Asia, and parts of Africa experience drier conditions.
 In contrast, La Niña brings wetter conditions to Australia and Southeast Asia and drier conditions to the eastern Pacific.
 Neutral phases show minimal precipitation anomalies, emphasizing that the most pronounced effects occur during El Niño and La Niña events.
 Correlation analysis confirms these trends, with positive correlations in the central and eastern Pacific and negative correlations in the western Pacific and Australia, reflecting ENSO's impact on global precipitation patterns.

-Integrating SWOT data into the analysis has been challenging due to differences in data formats and temporal alignment with the precipitation datasets.
-The aim is to use SWOT data to identify areas where water surface elevation changes significantly during ENSO phases.